EXCLUSIVE-Verizon eyes $100 bln bid for Vodafone's Wireless stake

 Meanwhile, Dish Network Corp (DISH.O), the No.2 U.S. satellite TV provider, last week offered to buy wireless service provider Sprint Nextel Corp (S.N) for $25.5 billion in cash and stock, challenging a proposed deal between Sprint and Japan’s SoftBank Corp (9984.T).

+The major changes to the industry mean the U.S. market could become more competitive in the next two years, which might push Vodafone's Colao into a calculation on the right time to sell out.

+Some analysts believe the Italian, who has won praise for his dealmaking during his almost five years at the top of the group, will try to hold on to the asset for a little longer, until he sees some sign that his core European businesses are starting to stabilise.

-Verizon’s shares have risen about 20 percent so far this year as Wireless has been easily outperforming its smaller rivals in terms of profitability and customer growth, and on rising hopes of a buyout.
+Verizon’s shares have risen about 20 percent so far this year as its wireless business has been easily outperforming its smaller colleagues in terms of profitability and customer growth, and on rising hopes that it will buy the rest of Verizon Wireless.
+Investors say the conditions for a deal have improved because of Verizon’s strong results, its share price gains, and low interest rates.

 Verizon shares are valued at 17.9 times forward earnings, compared with 11.8 for Vodafone.